Eiko Jones Photography

-As an award winning Canadian underwater photographer he strives to capture the natural and human world in a way that inspires and motivates people to appreciate and care about this planet we call home.
+As an award winning Canadian underwater photographer Eiko strives to capture the natural and human world in a way that inspires and motivates people to appreciate and care about this planet we call home.

-Eiko also hosts photography workshops and lessons.
+Eiko regularly hosts photography workshops and lessons.
 Both topside and underwater workshops are offered throughout the year.
 He also leads dive trips in rivers on Vancouver Island to view migrating salmon and various other dive travel opportunities.
 Click here to go to Salmon Safari/ Canyon Diving website.

 Recent Blog posts

 Sandra is a volunteer through and through.
 From early in life she has been involved